WeMoveEU/communitysize/README.md

 ## Assumptions

-* Contact is member of group specified by settings,
+* Contact is member of group specified by settings on status `Added`,
 * Contact is not deleted,
 * Contact is not Opt-out,
 * Primary email is not hold.